Let's ride together! And work together to make cycling safer.

-RBC is a not-for-profit, volunteer-based organization dedicated to promoting cycling and bicycle advocacy in and around Rockland County.
-We think that riding bikes is good for individuals and good for the environment.If you are having problems logging in or navigating this website, please contact us at email@example.com.
+RBC is a not-for-profit, volunteer-based organization dedicated to promoting cycling and bicycle advocacy in and around Rockland County, New York.
+We think that riding bikes is good for people, good for communities and good for the environment.If you are having problems logging in or navigating this website, please contact us at email@example.com.

 Please Sign This Petition: 24/7 Commuter Bicycle Access for the Mario Cuomo Tappan Zee Bridge

 Although it offers recreational features, the SUP is not a park -- it's a NYS Thruway-built transportation corridor.
 The Shared Use Path can encourage future bicycle commuting in the Lower Hudson Valley but for that to happen, the SUP needs to operate on an weekday schedule that encourages people to leave their cars at home.
 Neighborhood concerns raised by residents who live adjacent to the bridge landings can be addressed without limiting the substantial bicycle commuting the SUP will offer: